Chinese curtainmaker Jangho makes knockout bid for Australian health firm

+* Says Stockholm's listing committee has postponed decision on Immunicum's application for admission to trading

-SYDNEY Chinese curtainmaker Jangho Group Co Ltd (601886.SS) said it plans to buy Australian eye surgery group Vision Eye Institute Ltd VEI.AX for A$198 million ($145.5 million), trumping a lower offer from another Australian firm, Pulse Health Ltd (PHG.AX).
+SYDNEY Aug 13 Chinese curtainmaker Jangho Group Co Ltd said it plans to buy Australian eye surgery group Vision Eye Institute Ltd for A$198 million ($145.5 million), trumping a lower offer from another Australian firm, Pulse Health Ltd.

 In a statement after the close of trading in Australia on Thursday, Shanghai-listed Jangho said it plans to buy Vision for A$1.10 a share, a 20 percent premium to its last closing price, and that Vision's board plans to accept the all-cash, off-market offer.